unbit/uwsgi-docs/tutorials/heroku_python.rst

 If you plan to use heroku on production, remember to send your logs (via udp for example) on an external server (with persistent storage).

-Che the uWSGI available loggers.
+Check the uWSGI available loggers.
 Surely one will fit your need. (pay attention to security, as logs will fly in clear).

 UPDATE: a udp logger with crypto features is on work.